stanford-ppl/Delite/README.md

     virtualization-lms-core only depends on scala-virtualized.

+33. Create a local.properties file inside the Delite folder with the following lines.
+Replace the paths with ones that apply to your system

+        #Project local properties
+        #Sun Oct 03 18:46:56 PDT 2010
+        scala.virtualized.home=../scala-virtualized
+        virtualization_lms_core.home=../virtualization-lms-core

+34. Create a local.properties file inside the virtualization-lms-core folder with the following lines.
+Replace the paths with ones that apply to your system

+        #Project local properties
+        #Sun Oct 03 18:46:56 PDT 2010
+        scala.virtualized.home=../scala-virtualized

-33. You should be able to build successfully with Build->Make Project
+35. You should be able to build successfully with Build->Make Project

 ### Short and sweet instructions